electron/rfcs/text/0028-guest-page.md

 ### Sessions and storage

-Three configurations, in decreasing order of guarantee:
+Two configurations, in decreasing order of guarantee:

 1. **Host's session (default).** Always supported.
 The guest shares the host's cookie jar and storage; isolation, if desired, comes from the web platform (different origins) rather than